vidhyawalke/Digital-Worldwide-Clock-with-Pomodoro/README.md

 # Digital Worldwide Clock with Pomodoro

-A web application built with React that provides a digital local clock, international world timezones, and a Pomodoro focus timer with ambient sound support.
+A web application built with React that provides a digital local clock, international world timezones, a Pomodoro focus timer, custom background wallpapers, and an embedded YouTube video player.

 ## Features